-Parent and Pal Family Weekend Camp is designed for spending one-on-one quality time with your son.
-It is the perfect 24-hour program for new or experienced campers.
+This is the perfect 24-hour family camping program for new or experienced campers.
 All you have to do pretty much is show up - we take it from there.

 Fees are only $40 per participant (if paid by May 15th).